-This (hybrid) online course will require at least as much time as you would dedicate to a traditional class (probably MORE).
-This four credit hour class will require at least 12 hours per week (for 16 weeks) if you want to succeed.
-You will need to watch video lectures and take good notes; record brief videos in Canvas; carefully read textbook chapters when something is unclear; attend weekly in person labs; participate in online discussions about lecture and lab content; complete weekly quizzes; and take FOUR exams.
+This online course will require at least as much time as you would dedicate to a traditional class (probably MORE).
+This four credit hour class will require at least 20 hours per week (for 8 weeks) if you want to succeed.
+You will need to watch video lectures and take good notes; record brief videos in Canvas; carefully read textbook chapters when something is unclear; complete labs at home using your purchased lab kit; participate in online discussions about lecture and lab content; complete weekly quizzes; and take FOUR exams.
 Conscientiousness, attention to details, and skills in reading and writing are critical for success.
 You can do it!